michaelmaniscalco/network/README.md

-# network [WIP] - a simole, easy to use async network library using work contracts
+# network [WIP] - a simple, easy to use async network library using work contracts
 lots of logging and error handling to be added